Charles B. Dougherty

-Charles B. Dougherty (September 3, 1860 – August 1, 1924) was an officer in the Pennsylvania Army National Guard.
+Charles Bowman Dougherty (September 3, 1860 – August 1, 1924) was an officer in the Pennsylvania Army National Guard.
 He attained the rank of major general as commander of the 28th Infantry Division.

 Early life

-Charles Bowman Dougherty was born in Wilkes-Barre, Pennsylvania on September 3, 1860.
+Charles B. Dougherty was born in Wilkes-Barre, Pennsylvania, on September 3, 1860.
 He was educated in Wilkes-Barre and attended Emerson Institute in Washington, D.C.
 As an adult, his name was often abbreviated "C. Bow.
 Dougherty", and he was called "Bow".

 Business career

 Dougherty spent his entire career with the Susquehanna Coal Company and its successor companies, advancing through the corporate ranks to become chief clerk, purchasing agent, and then assistant manager.

 Military career

 In 1881 he enlisted in the Pennsylvania National Guard's 9th Regiment (now the 109th Field Artillery).
 He advanced through the enlisted ranks to sergeant major before receiving his commission as a first lieutenant in 1887.
 He advanced through the officer ranks to become regimental commander in 1897 with the rank of colonel.

 Dougherty commanded the 9th Regiment when it was federalized for the Spanish–American War in 1898, and continued in command after returning to Pennsylvania.
 During the war he also served twice as commander of 3rd Brigade, 3rd Division, III Corps.

 In 1901 he was appointed commander of the Pennsylvania National Guard's 3rd Brigade as a brigadier general.

 After succeeding Wendell P. Bowman, from 1910 to 1915 Dougherty held the rank of major general as commander of the Pennsylvania National Guard Division, now known as the 28th Infantry Division.
 At the time he was the youngest officer to command the division, and the first commander who had not been a veteran of the American Civil War.
 He retired in 1915, and was succeeded as division commander by Charles M. Clement.